 What are your top tips to preventing such injuries?

 Adequate strength, movement competency and monitoring of training load.
 These are simple principles to follow in any prevention programme.
 In reality, we are fighting a battle between sedentary behaviour in school or at work, with extreme human movement in fast and explosive sporting endeavours.
-We need to realise that what we do on a daily basis has a knock-on effect on how we perform on the field!
+We need to realise that what we do daily has a knock-on effect on how we perform on the field!